nickgismokato/NickgismokatoWebsite/docs/ReunionLog/main.md

 # OAuth2

-`OAuth2` is the authentication service which WarcraftLogs is utilizing.
-A client has to be made at [WarcraftLogs API](https://www.warcraftlogs.com/api/docsm).
-The link is a link to the documentation on how to do it.

 Then when you want to send data to or receive data from WarcraftLogs, a service will have to do the following: